sagemath/trac_to_gh/Issue 9267.md

 Macdonald's book, for example).

 The goal of this ticket is to fix this bug, add a cocharge statistic, and extend the definition to words without partition content.

+See [this thread](http://groups.google.com/group/sage-combinat-devel/browse_thread/thread/e7c2fd6abb9dd6df) on sage-combinat-devel for discussion of this ticket.

 Issue created by migration from https://trac.sagemath.org/ticket/9267